nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 1. Wire ESP8266 and RS232 to TTL converter.
 2. Add your MQTT broker & WiFI credentials to the `esp8266-benq-rs232-mqtt.ino` sketch, then flash it to your board.
-3. Plug the DB9 connector to the `RS232` port of the projector
+3. Plug the DB9 connector to the `RS232` port of the projector.

 :white_check_mark: *Your projector will now publish MQTT status messages and listen for commands.*